annotation/stam-rust/README.md

 The `ResultItem<T>` type holds *a reference* to T, with a lifetime equal to the store, it also holds a reference to the store itself.
-You can call `as_ref()` on all `ResultItem<T>` instances to a direct reference with a lifetime equal to the store, this exposes a lower-level API.
+You can call `as_ref()` on all `ResultItem<T>` instances to a direct reference with a lifetime equal to the store, this exposes a lower-level API. `ResultItem<T>` itself always exposes a high-level API, which is what you want in most cases.

 The wrapping of `TextSelection` is a bit special, instead of `ResultItem<TextSelection>`, we typically use a more specialised type